Fast synchronization of inhomogenous random automata: Abstract

 \section{Abstract}

 We examine the reset threshold of randomly generated deterministic automata.
-We claim that an automaton with a random mapping and two random permutation letters has a reset threshold of $\mathcal{O}\big( \sqrt{n \log^3 n} \big)$ with high probability.
-Our observation is motivated by the breakthrough of Nicaud \cite{nicaud2019vcerny} providing a near-linear bound in a similar case, among multiple other results.
-Recent numerical analyses have conjectured that the expected reset threshold is closer to $\mathcal{O}(\sqrt{n})$ but not even a sublinear bound was confirmed for any variant.
+We present a simple proof that an automaton with a random mapping and two random permutation letters has a reset threshold of $\mathcal{O}\big( \sqrt{n \log^3 n} \big)$ with high probability, assuming only certain partial independence of the letters.
+Our observation is motivated by Nicaud \cite{nicaud2019vcerny} providing a near-linear bound in the case of two random mapping letters, among multiple other results.
+The upper bound for the latter case has been recently improved by the breakthrough work of Chapuy and Perarnau \cite{chapuy2023short} to $\mathcal{O}(\sqrt{n} \log n)$.